 Things to know about Bangalore: I’ve been living in Bangalore for more than a year now.
 Apart from the places I’ve visited and written about, there are so many other fascinating things to know about Bangalore – things that most tourists wouldn’t bother.

-Although the tech industry is vast, many other sectors keep it growing.
+With the flourishing tech industry and working youth being the majority, the city offers exceptional things to do.
 To the travelers reading this, this shall help you understand the locals here when you visit Bangalore.
 Consider this as an insights guide to all the things to know about Bangalore!

 Things to know about Bangalore